ibm-cloud-docs/secure-enterprise/bp-da.md

 | Network infrastructure   | Includes subnets, public gateways, ACLs, transit gateways, and security groups |
 | Edge networking  | Isolates traffic to the public internet |
 | Monitoring and logging  | Integrates Flow Logs for observability and auditing of the VPC traffic |
-{: caption="Table 1.
-Resources in the VPC landingn zone DA" caption-side="top"}
+{: caption="Resources in the VPC landingn zone DA" caption-side="top"}

 These resources are typically deployed together as a unit, require similar network administrative rights and permissions, and have the same lifecycle, meaning that they: